dafny-lang/dafny/docs/_includes/Types.md

 In some cases, type inference will infer that a type-parameter must be restricted in a particular way, in which case Dafny will add the appropriate suffix, such as `(==)`, automatically.

+If more than one restriction is needed, they are listed, comma-separated, inside the parentheses, like this: `T(==,0)`.

 ### Equality-supporting type parameters: `T(==)`